Ten times yesterday. Eleven the day before. And it starts again today.

 None of these are configured as generic tools.
 Each is tuned specifically for the dementia-care context: emotional attunement, strict guardrails, and a consistent persona that never breaks.

 KindredMind is a voice companionship service for families navigating dementia.
-It answers calls from a loved one with dementia in the caregiver's cloned voice, using a personalized knowledge base the caregiver builds.
+It answers calls from a loved one with dementia in the caregiver's voice, using a personalized knowledge base the caregiver builds.
 Every call follows the Alzheimer Society of Canada's published communication guidelines for dementia and draws on the principles of simulated presence therapy and validation therapy.
 It is designed for mild to moderate dementia where the person still initiates phone calls independently.

 KindredMind works best for mild to moderate dementia, where the person still initiates phone calls independently.
 This is the stage most associated with repetitive calling behaviour driven by dementia separation anxiety.
 If a loved one is in a later stage and no longer uses the phone independently, KindredMind is not the right tool.